idsc-frazzoli/tensor/README.md

 Features:
 * multi-dimensional arrays: scalars, vectors, matrices, n-linear forms, Lie-algebra ad-tensor, ...
-* scalars are real, or complex numbers, or from finite fields, etc.
+* scalars are real-, or complex numbers, from finite fields, or quantities with physical units
 * values are encoded as exact integer fractions, in double precision, and as `java.math.BigDecimal`
 * probability distributions for random variate generation: Binomial-, Poisson-, Exponential-distribution etc.
-* scalars can be quantities with physical units
 * import from and export to `Mathematica`, `CSV`-, and image files

 The naming of functions, as well as the string format of the expressions are inspired by Wolfram's `Mathematica`.